milesj/packemon/website/docs/build.md

   ([more information](https://nodejs.org/api/packages.html#packages_package_entry_points)).
 - `--analyze` - Analyze and visualize all generated builds.
 Will open a browser visualization for each bundle in one of the following formats: `sunburst`, `treemap`, `network`.
-- `--checkLicenses` - Check that packages have a valid `license` field.
-Will log a warning if invalid.
 - `--concurrency` - Number of builds to run in parallel.
 Defaults to operating system CPU count.
 - `--generateDeclaration` - Generate a single TypeScript declaration for each package according to the `inputs` setting.
 Uses